nghin/vacsf.org.dev/_posts/meditations/2016-02-28-Suffer-with-Christ.md

 subheadline: "To suffer with Christ, we must know what He's suffering for"
 title: "Suffering with Christ"
 meta_teaser: "Vietnamese Alliance Church San Francisco true meaning of suffering with Christ Romans 8:17"
-teaser: "The virtue of self sacrifice is exalted in virtually all religions.
+teaser: "
 Christianity does not have a monopoly when it comes to suffering as a means for higher spirituality.
-At least this is the assumption of all those who seek a higher state of spiritual attainment.
+The virtue of self sacrifice is exalted in virtually all religions.
 Concerning Christianity, what does the Bible say about suffering?
 Let us take a close look at the suffering of Christ to see if our perception of suffering with, or for, Him is indeed what the apostle Paul had in mind when he wrote Romans 8:17."
 permalink: /bible-topics/meditations/suffer-with-christ/
 breadcrumbs: true
 header: no